Pulover/PuloversMacroCreator/Documentation/Commands.md

 The following fields appear on some of the Command Windows and will behave the same for all, therefore will be omitted from their parameters.

+### Repeat

-* **Repeat**: How many times to execute the command.
+How many times to execute the command.
 This field is ignored in some commands.
 This field accepts [Variables & Expressions](Variables.html).

+### Delay

-* **Delay**: Time to wait before the next command line, except for the *Message box* and *KeyWait* command it sets the *Timeout*, for the *Set Timer* command it sets the Period.
+Time to wait before the next command line, except for the *Message box* and *KeyWait* command it sets the *Timeout*, for the *Set Timer* command it sets the Period.
 This field is ignored in some of the commands.
 This field accepts [Variables & Expressions](Variables.html).

+### Control

-* **Control**: Selects the target control to send the command.
+Selects the target control to send the command.
 Use the *Get* button (...) to easily find a control's name: Point the mouse to its location and Right-Click on it.
 To operate upon a control's HWND (unique ID), leave the Control parameter blank and specify ahk_id %ControlHwnd% for the WinTitle parameter.
 This field accepts [Variables & Expressions](Variables.html).

+### Window

-* **Window**: Title, partial title or identifier of a target window.
+Title, partial title or identifier of a target window.
 The first parameter is [WinTitle](http://autohotkey.com/docs/misc/WinTitle.htm), you can add one or more extra parameters separating them by commas: `WinTitle, WinText, ExcludeTitle, ExcludeText`.
 You can omit any of those parameters, including WinTitle.
 The matching behavior is set by *Title Match Mode* and can be changed in the [Playback options](Playback.html#playback-options).
 This field accepts [Variables & Expressions](Variables.html).

+### WinTitle

-* **WinTitle**: Selects what informations to retrieve from a target window (Title/Class/Process/ID/ProcessID) with the *Get* tool for the [WinTitle](http://autohotkey.com/docs/misc/WinTitle.htm) parameter.
+Selects what informations to retrieve from a target window (Title/Class/Process/ID/ProcessID) with the *Get* tool for the [WinTitle](http://autohotkey.com/docs/misc/WinTitle.htm) parameter.
 Check one or more items in the list and use the *Get* button (...) to copy the available information from the window.
 **Note**: The options checked only determine what the *Get* tool will retrieve, it does not affect the command.

 ## Table of Contents